Are You Using LinkedIn Groups to Build Your Personal Brand?

 - Position yourself as a thought leader and subject matter expert in your field.

-- Learn from other experts in your field.
+- Learn from other experts in your field, and other experts in other fields.

 - Bring new people into your network, to open yourself to more opportunities.